brutal0/brutal0/README.md

 - 👋 Hi, I’m @brutal0 and a freshman in College pursuing BCA Hon./Research
 - 👀 I’m interested in development and cyber security
 - 🌱 I’m currently learning CS
-- 💞️ I’m looking to collaborate with everyone to gain experience
+- 💞️ I’m looking to collaborate with a noobfriendly team XD
 - 📫 How to reach me brutalluinor0@gmail.com

 <!---